Budots: Depictions in popular culture

 The documentary Budots: The Craze by Jay Rosas and Mark Paul Limbaga explored the music genre and its dance style, featuring an interview with DJ Love.
 According to Sun Star of Davao City, the film "raises questions on creative gatekeeping and the extent of ownership", as DJ Love's music was played on Filipino TV networks without proper acknowledgment and compensation.
 He also alleged a YouTuber claimed ownership of his popular mixes.
 The documentary premiered in 2019 at the Cinemalaya Philippine Independent Film Festival and was nominated for Best Documentary at the 43rd Gawad Urian Award.

 A restaurant in Cagayan de Oro had its waitstaff dance to budots once the disco lights were turned on.
 An advertisement for Lucky Me!
 Pancit Canton in 2019 used budots as a mnemonic device for its "No Drain Cooking" method.

 In February 2023, Manila Community Radio won Boiler Room's sixth Broadcast Lab grant to mount a showcase spotlighting budots and its many mutations.
 The Broadcast Lab grant scheme funds ideas in the broadcasting space, and brings new audiences to underrepresented scenes, communities, and artists.
 The recording session took place in April 2023 at an undisclosed location, featuring DJ Love, Libya Montes, Teya Logos, Showtime Official Club, T33G33, Hideki Ito, obese.dogma777, and Pikunin.

 Budots remixes of popular songs have become mainstays in Philippine festivals, local radio stations, and Christmas parties.
 It has also become a form of "uncool" yet non-derogatory self-expression.

 The 2022 Irish-Filipino horror film Nocebo also features Budots as part of its soundtrack.

 In June 2024, the budots song "Emergency, paging Dr Beat" by DJ Johnrey (sampled from Miami Sound Machine's "Dr. Beat") went viral on TikTok accompanying short videos of people changing into a series of outfits.
 It caused a surge in popularity of other similar remixes like "Emergency Budots" by Linear Phase (also budots).
 Unlike the exaggerated and smoother comedic dance moves in budots (which are featured in earlier videos with the song on TikTok), the later TikTok trend feature subtler and stiffer movements while walking in place, due to it achieving popularity from TikTok videos of a Roblox emote.

+The 2025 Filipino song "Baduy" by the P-pop girl group VVINK mixed bubblegum pop song with a spin of budots of DJ Love and Pio Balbuena.